WhatsApp is the most commonly used instant messaging app all over the world because of its simplicity and user-friendly.

-With WhatsApp plugin that we are going to go through in today’s article, you can set up сhat on your site and it will promptly appear on your specific pages.
+With the WhatsApp Chat WordPress plugin that we are going to go through in today’s article, you can set up сhat on your site and it will promptly appear on your specific pages.
 You can personalize the plugin in terms of writing welcoming messages, choosing icons, and so forth.
-With the help of WhatsApp chat plugin embedded on a web page, you will stay connected with your clients at anytime and provide instant support to them that really improves the customer experience.
+With the help of WhatsApp chat plugin embedded on a web page, you will stay connected with your clients at any time and provide instant support to them that really improves the customer experience.

-In today’s post, we’ll show you the way to integrate WhatsApp button or widget into your WordPress site.
+In today’s post, we’ll show you the way to integrate WhatsApp button and widget into your WordPress site.

 Are you ready?
 Let’s dive in.

 How to integrate WhatsApp on your WordPress website?

 In your WordPress dashboard, go to Plugins > Add new > Upload Plugin > Upload the plugin zip file you downloaded from CodeCanyon page > Activate it

 Configure WhatsApp Chat WordPress plugin

 After installation, we will have three main sections of the plugin as shown in the picture below:

 - Add New Account

 Okay, now let’s first go through the most important step called “Add New Account” before we display WhatsApp widget on our site.